-The story of Phaeton, the heir of Helios is a hubris filled tale about an exceedingly handsome mortal whose impetuous nature placed him above the jurisdiction of the very gods only to be brought abruptly back to earth in a crashing fireball of punishing humility soon thereafter.
+The story of Phaeton, the heir of the Sun god Helios is a hubris filled tale about an exceedingly handsome mortal boy whose impetuous nature placed him above the jurisdiction of the gods only to be brought abruptly back to earth in a crashing fireball of punishing humility soon thereafter.
 It would behoove each of us to keep the story of Phaeton in mind whenever encountering a brilliant sunset or a bedazzling dawn.

 With his all-Olympian chiseled features, Phaeton was one of the best looking ancient Greek youths this side of Phoenicia.

 Both female and male peers alike would tag along wherever the adolescent hottie ventured, as if the very Sun rose and set around his exceptionally handsome face.

 Little did he know how those words would soon enough become reality…

 Considering his mother was a strikingly beautiful Ethiopian princess, the lad with killer good looks knew he wasn’t just your average teen in a tunic.
 But it wasn’t until one of the neighborhood kids threw down the royal lineage gauntlet accusing Phaeton of not knowing who his Daddy was that the indignant youth would come to discover he wasn’t your average teen at all, nor your garden variety run of the mill mortal for that matter.

 Being the offspring of the God of the Sun, Helios, Phaeton’s mother informed her interrogating son that indeed, he wasn’t merely mortal, rather his self-loving self was actually a demi-god, since half of his haughtily handsome DNA came from the loins of an immortal deity.
 Upon receiving confirmation of what he had always suspected that yes, he simply WAS better than everyone else, Phaeton demanded to meet his deified Daddy.